Skip to Content

 Lake Superior Agates

 Lake Superior agates are only found in Minnesota.
 They come in different colors, such as yellow, red, and orange, since they have rich iron content.
-Some specimens can weigh up to twenty pounds, but generally, they are smaller.
+Some specimens can weigh up to twenty pounds but are generally smaller.

-Different types of Lake Superior agates can be found in Minnesota, such as the fortification agate, which is the most common, having unique patterns of sharp bands that are connected with one another.
+Different types of Lake Superior agates can be found in Minnesota, such as the fortification agate, which is the most common, with unique patterns of sharp bands connected.

-The rarest and most precious is the eye agate that has rounded bands on its surface, similar to an eye.
+The rarest and most precious is the eye agate with rounded bands on its surface, similar to an eye.
 Other varieties include peeled agates, water agates, or the seemed agates.

-Generally, these specimens are found in the northern and western regions of Minnesota.
-Get Picking, in Carlton County, is also a great place to find agates.
+Generally, these specimens are found in Minnesota’s northern and western regions.
+In Carlton County, Get Picking is also a great place to find agates.

 Amethyst